Healthy Recipes Blog

 • About

-Home » Keto Pizza Recipes » Zucchini Pizza Bites
+Home » Pizza Recipes » Zucchini Pizza Bites

 Zucchini Pizza Bites

-Zucchini pizza bites served on a white plate.
+Zucchini pizza bites are served with a fork.

 Ingredients

-• Fresh zucchini: Try to find firm zucchini with smooth, dark green skins.
-Large zucchini works better in this recipe but is not mandatory.
+• Fresh zucchini: Look for firm zucchini with smooth, dark green skins.
+Large zucchini work better in this recipe but are not mandatory.

-• Pizza sauce: Try to use a sugar-free sauce if you can.
-Rao's is my favorite brand.
+• Pizza sauce: It's best to use a sugar-free pizza sauce like Rao's.

-• Toppings: I like chorizo or pepperoni.
-If you want this to be meatless, you can use olives and diced red onions instead.
+• Toppings: I like to use thinly sliced chorizo or pepperoni.
+If you want this dish to be meatless, you can use olives instead.

 Instructions